Discover how technology in meeting rooms supports presentations, video conferencing and hybrid collaboration using Teams, Zoom, Webex and Google Meet.

 3. Because businesses can’t afford new sources of unproductive time

+The MyHours research shows the average worker spends large parts of the day dealing with time sinks.
 Companies increasingly recognise that productivity isn’t about squeezing in more hours — it’s about eliminating the obstacles that erode the few productive hours we actually have. [myhours.com]

 A malfunctioning Teams Room, laggy conferencing setup, or unreliable BYOD connection isn’t a technical inconvenience — it’s a direct threat to productivity.